Illumina/manta/src/markdown/mantaUserGuide.md

 #### Unpaired tumor sample

 Manta supports SV calling for tumor sample only.
-The tumor only mode can be triggered by supplying a tumor bam file but no normal bam.
+The tumor-only mode can be triggered by supplying a tumor bam file but no normal bam.
-The results are reported in tumorSV.vcf.gz, where the supporting evidence of split reads and spanning paired reads are reported for each variance.
+The results are reported in __tumorSV.vcf.gz__.
+This file contains all SV candidates (similar to the __candidateSV.vcf.gz__ file), but also includes paired and split read evidence for each allele and includes a subset of the filters used for the tumor-normal comparative analysis.
-However, Manta does not yet provide a scoring model for unpaired tumor samples, therefore no variant score reported in the vcf of tumor SVs.
+Note that Manta does not yet provide a scoring model for unpaired tumor samples.

 For low allele frequency variants, it may also be helpful to consider the high sensitivity calling documentation below.